Your time undecided can be used to explore your interests and develop fundamental skills that will be essential to your future career.

 Career Services assists students and recent graduates with planning, creating, implementing and evaluating career development and job search strategies.
 We offer workshops, career assessments, individual coaching and other similar resources to help students develop career related goals.

 The professional staff at UMSL is available, trained and eager to help you through this challenging and critical process.
+For help with the advising process, please visit: College of Arts & Sciences Academic Advising.

 The University of Missouri–St. Louis is the largest public research university located in Missouri's most populous and economically important region.
 Founded in 1963, we enroll nearly 17,000 students, and we are home to more than 1,400 faculty members.